-- (i) Are approved by the State of the Operator and/or State of Registry if applicable: - (ii) Include the latest applicable MMEL provisions released by the Type Certificate Holder(s); - (iii) Are relevant to and customized for the type/model of aircraft in the Operator's fleet: - (iv) Identify applicable maintenance procedures called upon by the MEL items and such procedures are readily available for implementation by the appropriate maintenance personnel.
+- (i) Are approved by the State of the Operator and/or State of Registry if applicable; - (ii) Include the latest applicable MMEL provisions released by the Type Certificate Holder(s); - (iii) Are relevant to and customized for the type/model of aircraft in the Operator's fleet; - (iv) Identify applicable maintenance procedures called upon by the MEL items and such procedures are readily available for implementation by the appropriate maintenance personnel: - (v) Include, as applicable, aircraft systems and equipment required for operations in conformity with special authorizations as specified in FLT 1.2.1.
 (GM)

-πu Ruditor Actions

-Identified/Assessed the procedure(s) for revising the MEL per the MMEL applicable revision.
+, ,, Addition Actions Identified/Assessed the procedure(s) for revising the MEL per the MMEL applicable revision.
 Interviewed responsible manager(s).
 Examined selected records of MEL usage requiring an (M) procedure.

-Other Actions (Specify)
+Examined MEL (focus: MEL revision is in conformity with the latest applicable MMEL provisions and is customized for the type/model of aircraft in operator's fleet, including required equipment for operations in accordance with applicable special authorizations).
+Observed line maintenance operations (focus: MEL is customized for the applicable aircraft type/model).